linogaliana/website/content/home/teaching.md

 weight: 45  # Order that this section will appear.

 title : "Teaching"
-subtitle : "List of the courses I gave over the recent years"
+subtitle : "List of some courses I gave recently"

 content:
   page_type: teaching